What is Medical Battery in healthcare?

-Medical battery in healthcare is when a doctor or medical practitioner performs any procedure in a patient without the patient’s consent.
-An example of medical battery is, a patient is suggested myomectomy or removing fibroid in the uterus.
+The medical battery in healthcare is when a doctor or medical practitioner performs any procedure on a patient without the patient’s consent.
+An example of a medical battery in healthcare is when a patient is suggested myomectomy or removal of a fibroid in the uterus.
 The surgeon gets consent from the patient for a myomectomy.
-Later, the surgeon concludes that hysterectomy would be better in the case and goes ahead without the patient’s consent.
+Later, the surgeon concludes that a hysterectomy would be better in the case and goes ahead without the patient’s consent.
 This is a medical battery, and the patient could sue the surgeon.

 It is absolutely plausible that a medical professional who performs therapy on a mentally competent patient without his consent could be held criminally accountable.
 It is a medical battery to force even beneficial care on an uninformed patient.